 Over the course of five years, he was able to identify over 200 daily behaviors that set the wealthy apart.

-For example, good daily success habits of the wealthy included being early risers, accomplishing daily to-do lists, avoided gossip, and limit internet usage.
+For example, good daily success habits of the wealthy included being early risers, accomplishing daily to-do lists, avoiding gossip, and limit internet usage.